jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 ![Image](./writeup_images/c2_ghidra_flag_generation_calls.png)

 The two function calls after the `do...while` loop stood out to me, even before today.
-I immediately noticed that the "Flag generated" message was being printed down here.
+During my first attempt at reviewing this code, I immediately noticed that the "Flag generated" message was being printed down here.
 I didn't, however, spend too much time initially focusing on this area of the code (hindsight is 20/20).

 I spent some time today trying to reverse engineer and understand what's going on in the functions located at `0x0996` and `0x1cf0`.

 ![Image](./writeup_images/c2_ghidra_function_0996.png)

-But because there was a reference to a global variable (which I'm calling "interesting bytes" here) that was only set during runtime (with bytes `0x1c 0x1c 0x24 0x24 0x20 0x20 0x38 0x38 0x20 0x20 0x20 0x20`), it was difficult to understand just what the code was doing with those values.
+But because there was a reference to a global variable (that's being passed into the 4th parameter of this function, which I'm calling "interesting bytes") that was only set during runtime (with bytes `0x1c 0x1c 0x24 0x24 0x20 0x20 0x38 0x38 0x20 0x20 0x20 0x20`), it was difficult to understand just what the code was doing with those values.
 I decided to switch over to Sameboy's debugger and just jump to this location and step through some of the instructions to make sense of it.

 I made one attempt before by jumping execution to `$0625` (`eval pc=$0625`) in an attempt to jump to the function call at `0x0996`, however, this was a pretty naive jump address because I didn't even consider that the stack needed to be setup prior to the actual function call at `0x0625`.
 The address I should have jumped to (and did, to get the flag), was `0x0619`.